alforsii/my-project-game/README.md

   when eats food to extend snakes length.
 After collision with food we start pop the tail of the snake and unshift to the front of the snake array.

-## 6. Sixth Iteration: Border collision and self
+## 6. Sixth Iteration: Self and border collision:

 - When collision: ![](./code/img/game-over-2.png)